thib1984/ytdlmusic/README.md

 ### With the ``--tag`` option, my filenames keep the YouTube title format.
 Why?

 The ``ffmpeg`` package is required for the tag conversion.
 Install it and retry to launch ytdlmusic.
-### What are the compatibilities with Python, pip, youtube-dl and youtube-search-python?
+### What are the compatibilities with Python, pip, yt-dlp and youtube-search-python?

-When an new version is released, it is compatible with the last Python version in the branches 3.6 to 33.9, on the release date.
+When an new version is released, it is compatible with the last Python version in the branches 3.6 to 3.10, on the release date.
 It's also compatible with the last versions of dependencies, on the release date.

-### What are the compatibilities with Python 3.10?

-When the 3.10 version will be released in final version, the package of ytdlmusic will be rework to be compatible with 3.10 version.

-### When I try to update youtube-dl with ``youtube-dl -U``, I obtain an error message in my debian/ubuntu!
+### When I try to update yt-dlp with ``yt-dlp -U``, I obtain an error message in my debian/ubuntu!

 If you obtain the following message:

 ```
-It looks like you installed youtube-dl with a package manager, pip, setup.py or a tarball.
+It looks like you installed yt-dlp with a package manager, pip, setup.py or a tarball.
 Please use that to update.
 ```

 instead of

 ```
-youtube-dl: error: youtube-dl's self-update mechanism is disabled on Debian.
+yt-dlp: error: yt-dlp's self-update mechanism is disabled on Debian.
-Please update youtube-dl using apt(8).
+Please update yt-dlp using apt(8).
-See https://packages.debian.org/sid/youtube-dl for the latest packaged version.
+See https://packages.debian.org/sid/yt-dlp for the latest packaged version.
 ```

 No panic!
-You have just downloaded a newer version of youtube-dl which is not in apt.
-When a new version of youtube-dl will be released in apt, you will download it automatically with ``sudo apt upgrade``.
-If you want to retrieve the previous version, ``sudo apt remove youtube-dl && sudo apt install youtube-dl``
+You have just downloaded a newer version of yt-dlp which is not in apt.
+When a new version of yt-dlp will be released in apt, you will download it automatically with ``sudo apt upgrade``.
+If you want to retrieve the previous version, ``sudo apt remove yt-dlp && sudo apt install yt-dlp``

 ### I get an error about ``_requesthandler.py line 22`` when I try to use ytdlmusic